ChristophGeske/AIVoiceChat/README.md

 ## 💡 What is AIVoiceChat?

-When you ever tried OpenAIs "AdvancedVoice" or Googles "Gemini Live" you might have noticed that the quality of the answears is not as good as the Thinking models Gemini 2.5 Pro and GPT‑5 Thinking high.
+When you have tried OpenAI's "AdvancedVoice" or Google's "Gemini Live" you might have noticed that the quality of the answers is not as good as the thinking models Gemini 2.5 Pro and GPT‑5 which booth have higher thinking capabilities than the current voice models.

-The reason for that is that when you use the voice option from these companies they use a different model that is optimized for low‑latency streaming rather than using the long “thinking” mode which gives better answears but can take up to minutes.
+The reason for that is that when you use the voice option from these companies they use a different model that is optimized for low‑latency streaming rather than using the long “thinking” mode which gives better answers but can take up to minutes.

-AIVoiceChat talks directly to the stronger text models (Gemini 2.5 Pro and GPT‑5 high) so you get the highest possible quality answers with the disadventage of sometimes much slower responses.
+AIVoiceChat talks directly to the stronger text models (Gemini 2.5 Pro and GPT‑5) so you get the highest possible quality answers with the disadvantage of sometimes much slower responses.

 ## 🚀 Get Started (Early Alpha)